What category should this review go under?

 Not counting the 2-in-1 as a feature, there isn’t too much the Proform Hybrid Trainer has to boast about.

-The Hybrid Trainer is also compatible with iFit, which Proform seems to push as one of it’s best features.
+The Hybrid Trainer is also compatible with iFit, which Proform seems to constantly promote as one of its best features.

 If you already have a subscription or are prepared to pay for iFit, then this feature is one you’ll love, but probably in most cases, not everyone will find this feature of any direct benefit.